datalab-org/datalab/pydatalab/docs/config.md

   --role user
 ```

-The command stores a `testing_passwordless` identity on the normal user document.
-It does not
+The command creates a normal user with an unverified email identity under the reserved
+`passwordless.invalid` domain, without setting it as the user's contact email.
+It does not create
-create or store a password.
-Only active users with that identity appear in the test-login modal,
+or store a password.
+Only active users with one of these development-only addresses appear in the
-along with their role and group membership; their normal permissions still apply.
+test-login modal, along with their role and group membership; their normal permissions still apply.

 ### Email magic links